-Data / Parameter: EF pkm,i,1-4 Data unit: tCO 2 /pkm Description: Emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period y (gCO 2 /pkm) Source of data: Calculated based on equations 2 and 3 from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport".
+Data / Parameter: EF {pkm,i,1-4} Data unit: tCO 2 /pkm Description: Emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period y (gCO 2 /pkm) Source of data: Calculated based on equations 2 and 3 from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport".
 Measurement procedures (if any): As per the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport".
-Monitoring frequency: Calculated in years 1 and 4 of the crediting period, based on the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport".
+Monitoring frequency: Calculated based on the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport", through surveys conducted in the end of years 1 and 4 of the crediting period,.
 QA/QC procedures: As per the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport".
-Any comment: The parameter $EF{pkm,i,x}$ in the tool corresponds to the emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period y ( $EF{pkm,i,1-4}$ ).
-It has to be determined separately for electricity based transport system (equation 2 of the tool) and fuel based transport system (equation 3 of the tool)
+Any comment: The parameter $EF{pkm,i,x}$ in the tool corresponds to the emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period y ($EF{pkm,i,1-4}$).
+It has to be determined separately for electricity based transport system (equation 2 of the tool) and fuel based transport system (equation 3 of the tool).

-Data / Parameter: DPE FC,y Data unit: tCO 2 Description: Direct project emissions from fuel consumption in year y Source of data: Calculated based on the "TOOL03: Tool to calculate project or leakage CO 2 emissions from fossil fuel combustion".
-Measurement procedures (if any): As per the "TOOL03: Tool to calculate project or leakage CO 2 emissions from fossil fuel combustion"
+Data / Parameter: DPE {FC,y}

+Data unit: tCO 2

+Description: Direct project emissions from fuel consumption in year y

+Source of data: Calculated based on the TOOL03

+Measurement procedures (if any): As per the TOOL03

-Monitoring frequency: As per the "TOOL03: Tool to calculate project or leakage CO 2 emissions from fossil fuel combustion" QA/QC procedures: As per the "TOOL03: Tool to calculate project or leakage CO 2 emissions from fossil fuel combustion" Any comment: The parameter $PE{FC,j,y}$ in the tool corresponds to the direct project emissions from the project transport system that uses fossil fuels in year y ( $DPE_y$ ), and the element process j corresponds to the combustion of fuel type n in the project vehicles.
-If the project does not have reliable records on total fuel consumed, the specific fuel consumption of a representative sample of comparable transport units (comparable technology, vintage and size) and the total distance driven are used to determine the parameter $FC{i,i,v}$ , as per equation (5)
+Monitoring frequency: As per the TOOL03

+QA/QC procedures: As per the TOOL03

+Any comment: The parameter $PE{FC,j,y}$ in the tool corresponds to the direct project emissions from the project transport system that uses fossil fuels in year y (DPE_y), and the element process j corresponds to the combustion of fuel type n in the project vehicles.
+If the project does not have reliable records on total fuel consumed, the specific fuel consumption of a representative sample of comparable transport units (comparable technology, vintage and size) and the total distance driven are used to determine the parameter $FC{i,j,y}$, as per equation (5).

-Data / Parameter: DPE EC,y Data unit: tCO 2 Description: Direct project emissions from electricity consumption in year y Source of data: Calculated based on the "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation".
-Measurement procedures (if any): As per the "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation".
-Monitoring frequency: As per the "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation".
-QA/QC procedures: As per the "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation".
-Any comment: The parameter $PE{EC,j,y}$ in the tool corresponds to the direct project emissions from the project transport system that uses fossil fuels in year y ( $DPE{FC,y}$ ).
-Only electricity consumed for train propulsion should be included in rail-based MRTS.
+Data / Parameter: DPE {EC,y}

+Data unit: tCO 2

+Description: Direct project emissions from electricity consumption in year y

+Source of data: Calculated based on the TOOL05

+Measurement As per the TOOL05

+procedures (if any):

+Monitoring frequency: As per the TOOL05

+QA/QC procedures: As per the TOOL05

+Any comment: The parameter PE{EC,j,y} in the tool corresponds to the direct project

+emissions from the project transport system that uses fossil fuels in

+year y ($DPE{FC,y}$).
+Only electricity consumed for train propulsion should

+be included in rail-based MRTS.